API Reference (v0.4.21)

 And objects:

-When passing strings and objects, zappa’s own middleware will be used if available, or express (connect) middleware otherwise.
-(Tip: middleware added with @use will be ran for every request.
-If you only want some requests to use a specific middleware, use the @get '/path', middleware1, middleware2, -> ... syntax.)
+Tip: middleware added with @use will be ran for every request.
+If you only want some requests to use a specific middleware, use the route-middleware syntax: @get '/path', middleware1, middleware2, -> ...

 static

-Uses the Connect static middleware to serve static files.
+This zappa middleware uses the Connect static middleware to serve static files.

 Same as @express.static(root + '/public'), where root is the directory of the first file that required zappa.